Humanovus

 For the demanding.

-For the parents who recognize them.
+For those who want more — and for the parents who recognize it.

 You sense something is missing.